 All three blades store snugly within the handle.
 The blades are positioned to never touch each other or the liners, eliminating the possibility of rub marks on the blades.
 The steel is our very popular 8Cr13MoV, heat-treated to 57-59 Rc.
 It takes a razor edge and can be re-sharpened easily on ceramic, diamonds, Aluminum-Oxide or Arkansas stones.
-The blades have been designed for comfortable use.
-The 2-7/8" clip blade is wide but lays low in the handle, the 2" sheepfoot is a bit shorter but does not leave the point exposed when the spey is being used, and the 1-1/2" spey blade is a shape found no where else.
+The 2-7⁄8" clip blade is wide but lays low in the handle, the 2" sheepfoot is a bit shorter but does not leave the point exposed when the spey is being used, and the 1-1⁄2" spey blade is a shape found no where else.
 I call it the A. G. Russell Surgical Spey Blade.
-It is an outstanding blade for skinning or for cutting calves.

-A Striker Pin at both ends prevents the edge on all three blades from striking the back spring, no matter how forcefully you close the knife.
+A striker pin at both ends prevents the edge on all three blades from striking the back spring, no mater how forcefully you close the knife.
+Handle scales are India stag.
 Made with the finest stainless steel bolsters, liners and inlay.

-Available in our special shade of Dupont's Yellow Delrin®, Smooth White Bone or India Stag.
-Measures 3-5/8" closed and weighs a little over 3.0 oz. depending on the handle material.
+Measures 3-5⁄8" closed and weighs 3.2 oz. depending on the handle material.
 Made in China.

 BladeClip - Sheepsfoot - Spey